thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 * A `copy()` function that allows you to create new objects off the old one, and change certain properties.
 * `componentN()` functions that numerically correspond to each property.

 Here is a demonstration of equality.
-Again, the properties in the primary constructor (where the provided properties are held) are what drives the equality.
+Again, the properties in the primary constructor (where the provided properties are held) drive the data class features, including equality.

 ```kotlin
 import java.time.LocalDate